moonrepo/node-plugin/README.md

 Before a npm/pnpm/yarn command is ran and `shared-globals-dir` is enabled, this hook will modify the arguments or environment variables of the command when installing a global package.

+npm and yarn will set the `PREFIX` environment variable, while pnpm will set `--global-dir` and `--global-bin-dir` arguments.

 ## Contributing

 Build the plugins: